AliSheikhAttar/Gravity_Simulation/README.md

 # Gravity_Simulation
-Gravity simulation in which physic rules are applied on 3 boxes with three different physical properties and simulate gravity while they're falling off a ramp. coded in python using vpython library and physutil.py .
+Gravity simulation in which physic rules are applied on 3 boxes with three different physical properties and simulate gravity while they're falling off a ramp in 2d and the 3 boxes position, velocity and acceleration are ploted and shown live by time. coded in python and using vpython library and physutil.py.